pkic/pkimm/categories/infrastructure-management/_index.md

 - [ISO/IEC 20000 and related standards](https://www.iso.org/standard/70636.html)
 - [ISO/IEC 27001 - Information security management systems](https://www.iso.org/standard/54534.html)

-### Infrastructure recovery objectives control
+### Infrastructure recovery objectives controls

 #### Guidance

 In case of issues with the infrastructure, it should be possible to quickly identify the root cause and recover the infrastructure to the operational state.
 The recovery objectives should be defined and aligned with the overall business continuity and disaster recovery strategy of the organization.

 The infrastructure should be frequently backed up and the backups should be stored in a secure location.
 The backups should be tested and validated on a regular basis.
-The infrastructure managed as a code may help to reduce complexity and increase the speed of recovery.
+Infrastructure managed as code may help to reduce complexity and increase the speed of recovery.

 #### Assessment